 It wasn’t there again today.

 But doing what I have suggested here would have required the deciders for the rest of us to have consulted experts who actually knew something about the various domains and subdomains that the “standards” purportedly “cover.”
+It would have required a lot less of Gates- and Coleman-level hubris.
 And it would have required rethinking what “standards” in ELA might look like and mean.
+No, the list cannot simply be of some random, vaguely articulated “skills,” for look closely at a skill, and it consists of consciousy learned or unconsciously acquired descriptive and procedural knowledge.
+It must specify content.
 Instead, the makers of the CC$$ relied on their own received, hackneyed, backward, uninformed notions and on the execrable existing state standards and produced an almost completely content free list of vague, abstract skills that has led to a dramatic devolution of ELA curricula and pedagogy because of the high stakes attached to tests on them.

 Copyright 2020.
 Robert D. Shepherd.
 All rights reserved.
 This post may be freely shared as long as it is unchanged and this copyright notice is retained.

 For more of my writing about Education “Reform,” go here: https://bobshepherdonline.wordpress.com/category/ed-reform/

 I’ve written a lot about Ed Reform over the years, and especially about its effects on U.S. pedagogy and curricula.
 If you don’t want to wade through all that, good places to start are here: